HieuVuong001/LeagueDaily/README.md

 # Usage

-By default, `league-daily` without any arguments will show League of Legends Esports result from the previous day.
+By default, `leaguedaily` without any arguments will show League of Legends Esports result from the previous day.

 <img width="638" alt="Screenshot 2023-04-19 at 8 00 06 PM" src="https://user-images.githubusercontent.com/60205090/233247146-f660c989-8cae-41a2-9360-0c60b13ee694.png">